Jaspersoft/jasperreports-pdf-lib7/README.md

 or `Use project Settings`

-In the property list search for `pdf.producer factory`.
+In the property list search for `pdf.producer.factory`.
 The Property `net.sf.jasperreports.export.pdf.producer.factory` should appear.

 If the Property is ***not*** present your Jaspersoft installation is likely not supported (< 8.0.0).